zafer-esen/tri-pp/readme.md

 Currently only Linux is supported, there are plans to add support for other operating systems.

+# Usage
+`./tri-pp --help` to see version number and usage information of the tool.

+# Implementation
 Read on if you are interested in the implementation.

-# Implementation

 tri-pp has several components which are called sequentially.